krzysdz/WdPM-lab/v1/README.md

 Code: `1011`\
 Assembly: `JL x`

-Jump if the result of previous operation was negative (sign bit is 1 or there was an overflow and sign bit is 0).
+Jump if the sign flag is set.

 #### ST